Koala sits high in a tree at Brightling Park

 David Sloane and Matt O'Connell assessing the Savernake property

-They might be almost 100 kms apart but Murray-Riverina region properties, Savernake and Warangee, have a very special thing in common: they’re both protecting native woodlands and generating carbon credits under a first-of-its-ki
+They might be almost 100 kms apart but Murray-Riverina region properties, Dogleg Swamp and Warrangee, have a very special thing in common: they’re both protecting native woodlands and generating carbon credits under a first-of-it

 man and woman stand outside holding a conservation sign